A rectifiability result for finite-perimeter sets in Carnot groups: Filiform groups

 is abnormal. \end{rmk}

 For the sake of completeness, we end by describing the graded Lie algebra automorphisms (i.e., the stratification preserving Lie automorphisms) of filiform Lie algebras.
-By the following two propositions, we observe that any linear bijection on the horizontal layer that fixes the abnormal lines extends uniquely to a Lie algebra automorphism. \begin{prop} Let $ \g $ be a filiform Lie algebra of the first kind with a filiform basis $\{X_0,\dots,X_s\} $.
+By the following two propositions, we observe that any linear bijection on the horizontal layer that fixes the abnormal lines extends uniquely to a Lie algebra automorphism. \begin{prop} Let $ \g $ be a filiform Lie algebra of the first kind of step at least $ 3 $ equipped with a filiform basis $\{X_0,\dots,X_s\} $.
 The linear transformation on $ \g_1 $ that in basis $ \{X_0,X_1\} $ is given by the matrix

 induces a (graded) Lie algebra automorphism for every $ a,b\in \R \setminus\{0\} $ and $ c\in \R $.
 Moreover, every graded Lie algebra automorphism of $ \g $ is of this form. \end{prop} \begin{proof} Notice that the only horizontal vectors that commute with $ \g_2 $ are those parallel to $ X_1 $.
 Therefore, any $ \psi \in \mathrm{Aut}(\g) $ maps $ \psi(X_1) = bX_1 $ with $ b \in \R\setminus\{0\} $.
 Then mapping $ \psi(X_0) = aX_0 + cX_1 $ defines a Lie algebra automorphism for any choice of $ a,b \in \R \setminus\{0\} $ and $ c\in \R $ by $ \psi(X_i) \coloneqq \mathrm{ad}_{\psi_1(X_0)}^{i-1}(\psi(X_1)) = a^ibX_i$. \end{proof} \begin{prop} Let $ \g $ be a filiform Lie algebra of the second kind with a filiform basis $\{X_0,\dots,X_s\} $.
 The linear transformation on $ \g_1 $ that in basis $ \{X_0,X_1\} $ is given by the matrix